JJ/granada-off/text/holy-not-a-week.md

 # Holy not-a-week

 Most people think that the Holy Week is named so because it takes pretty much the amount of days implied by the substantive *week*.
 Not so.
 For people involved in it, it takes the whole year, and starts right before the last parade of Easter Sunday has entered again the temple, gates closed and hoods are ironed and hanged in the closet.
+And chances are you are one of those people if you spend some extended amount of time in Granada, willing or not.

 The fact that you can experience the Holy Week any time you want, and also in many different places, explains why it is going to feel a